 Not quite ready to fully commit to boat ownership?
-Alternatives to boat ownership, like boat rentals, boat clubs, peer-to-peer boat sharing and charters are great options for prospective boat buyers to “test the waters,” enjoying the opportunity to try various types of boats or even specific brands and models before committing to their own boat purchase and the associated costs.
+Try an alternative to boat ownership, like boat rentals, boat clubs, peer-to-peer boat sharing or charters, which are all great options for prospective boat buyers to “test the waters,” enjoying the opportunity to try various types of boats, or even specific brands and models before committing to their own boat purchase and the associated costs.

 Like automobile rental operations, boat rental locations are found in nearly all popular boating destinations, and give consumers access to a boat by the hour, day, week or even month.
 Renters typically pay for the rental period as well as the gas they consume.
 Renting is a great way to take out a boat occasionally, but may not be the best alternative for those who plan to boat more frequently as costs can accumulate rather quickly.

 Frequent renters may be better served by a boat club.
 Rather than individual rentals, boat club members pay an initial membership fee then monthly or annual “dues” to be a part of a club that owns and maintains a variety of boats.
 When a club member wants to go boating, they check the club’s availability, reserve a boat for a designated time period, then show up at the dock and go.